d2l-ai/d2l-en/chapter_computer-vision/fcn.md

     return pred.reshape(pred.shape[1], pred.shape[2])
 ```

-To [**visualize the predicted categories**] for each pixel, we map the predicted categories back to their labeled colors in the dataset.
+To [**visualize the predicted class**] of each pixel, we map the predicted class back to its label color in the dataset.

 ```{.python .input}
 def label2image(pred):